Extend your trip with camping at Great Sand Dunes and San Luis State Wildlife Area.

 Los Caminos Antiguos byway explores the wide and flat expanse of the valley floor that served as a gateway into Colorado for Spanish explorers arriving from the south.
 As a result, the state’s oldest communities are found here.
 The historic byway takes you through the heart of the Sangre de Cristo National Heritage Area and its rich historic, cultural and natural resources.
 Enjoy alpine views of the magnificent Sangre de Cristo Range along the way.

 Start your tour in Alamosa, a tightly knit community of 8,000, and the central crossroads of commerce and travel in the valley.
-Here stop for a latte at Milagros Coffee House, where you can admire the works of Alamosa artists before marveling at pottery and American Indian weavings at the Luther Bean Museum.
+Here stop for a latte at Milagros Coffee House, where you can admire the works of Alamosa artists before marveling at pottery and Native American weavings at the Luther Bean Museum.